msmerlak/IterativePerturbationTheory.jl/README.md

 # Iterative Perturbation Theory

-Iterative Perturbation Theory (IPT) is an iterative algorithm (inspired from Rayleigh-Schrödinger perturbation theory) to compute the eigenvectors of a near-diagonal matrix.
+Iterative Perturbation Theory (IPT) is an elementary iterative algorithm (inspired from Rayleigh-Schrödinger perturbation theory) to compute the eigenvectors of a near-diagonal matrix.

 ## Cons